cloudlinux/imunify360-documentation/docs/dashboard/README.md

 - Volumes cannot be resized during a recovery
 :::

-With this backup and restore service, you can restore malicious or suspicious files from the backup if a clean version exists, schedule backups, see total and used storage space, and locate the data storage server.
+With this backup and restore service, you can restore malicious or suspicious files from the backup if a clean version exists, schedule backups, see the total and used storage space, and locate the data storage server.

 To activate <span class="notranslate">CloudLinux Backup</span>, follow the next simple steps:
 * Select <span class="notranslate">_CloudLinux Backup_</span> in the dropdown
 * Click <span class="notranslate">_Connect Backup_</span> button
 * You will be redirected to the <span class="notranslate">CloudLinux Network</span> page which opens in a new tab.
-Please log in with existing <span class="notranslate">[CloudLinux Network (CLN)](https://cln.cloudlinux.com/console/auth/login)</span> credentials otherwise create a new account.
+Please log in with the existing <span class="notranslate">[CloudLinux Network (CLN)](https://cln.cloudlinux.com/console/auth/login)</span> credentials otherwise create a new account.
-* On the purchase page, you can choose and purchase required size of the storage.
+* On the purchase page, you can choose and purchase the required size of storage.
 * After successful payment, the installation will be in progress and you will see a Welcome Page with the follow-up instructions.
   ::: tip Note
    Installation can take up to 10 minutes depending on specific server size.
 You can use Imunify360 as usual during the installation process.
 Also, we will send you an email with detailed information to the specified email address.
    :::
 * You can see the purchased storage space on the <span class="notranslate">_Settings → Backups_</span> tab.
 * Imunify360 creates an initial backup of a current server.
-If all is OK the system returns successful message otherwise, please [contact our support team](https://cloudlinux.zendesk.com/hc/requests/new).
+If all is OK the system returns a successful message otherwise, please [contact our support team](https://cloudlinux.zendesk.com/hc/requests/new).
 * You can see used and total storage space on the <span class="notranslate">_Settings → Backups_</span> tab.

 ![](/images/backuprestorecloudlinux.png)

 #### Acronis Backup

-Choose it if you have Acronis account.
+Choose it if you have an Acronis account.
 So that Imunify360 can use backups to restore malicious or suspicious files from the backup if a clean version exists.

 * Select <span class="notranslate">_Acronis Backup_</span> from the dropdown
 * Specify <span class="notranslate">_Acronis username_</span> and <span class="notranslate">_password_</span>
 * Click <span class="notranslate">_Connect Backup_</span> button

-Imunify360 checks if Acronis agent is already installed.
+Imunify360 checks if the Acronis agent is already installed.
 If not, Imunify360 installs it.
-Then Imunify360 checks, if a backup of entire server exists, if not, Imunify360 creates a backup of a current server.
-If all is OK the system returns successful message.
+Then Imunify360 checks, if a backup of the entire server exists, if not, Imunify360 creates a backup of a current server.
+If all is OK the system returns a successful message.

 ![](/images/acronisbackup.png)